 Aero Bars

 Designed for maximum aerodynamics, aero bars feature a parallel bar setup that allows the rider to lean forward.
-They minimize wind resistance to allow the rider to achieve higher speeds; making them ideal for competitive cycling events like triathlons.
+They minimise wind resistance to allow the rider to achieve higher speeds, making them ideal for competitive cycling events like triathlons.

 Saddle

 The saddle, or seat, is where you sit.
 Saddles vary in shape and padding, and choosing the right one is key for comfort during long rides.
-Choosing the right saddle is highly personal and depends on various factors including body morphology, riding style, position/posture on the bikes, and paddling preferences.
+Choosing the right saddle is highly personal and depends on various factors, including body morphology, riding style, posture, and paddling preferences all influences saddle choice.
+Proper saddle ergonomics are crucial for comfort during long rides.
 A saddle that is too narrow can cause excessive pressure on the sit bones.
-One that is too wide provides inadequate support in the center channel which can lead to discomfort and chafing.
+One that is too wide provides inadequate support in the center channe can lead to discomfort and chafing.
 Comfort can vary significantly from one rider to another, so personally testing different saddles to find the right fit is recommended.

 Pedals